FlavioFS/JMP-Deflection/README.md

 > Create a game for Sega Genesis in C language using SGDK

 Short game description:
- - Medieval characters must survive an one-hit-kill fight of projectile parrying.
+ - Medieval characters must survive a one-hit-kill fight of projectile parrying.

 | Topic | Details |
 |-------|-----------|